vishwakarma-31/trading_bot/docs/logic_algorithms.md

 ## Overview

-This document provides detailed documentation of the core algorithms and logic used in the GoQuant Trading Bot, including arbitrage detection, CBBO calculation, venue signaling, and data processing mechanisms.
+This document provides detailed documentation of the core algorithms and logic used in the Generic Trading Bot, including arbitrage detection, CBBO calculation, venue signaling, and data processing mechanisms.

 ## 1. Arbitrage Detection Algorithm